A Picture Is Worth 1,000 Words

 - Poster materials or technology for making memes

-- In the final project students create a "meme."
+- In the final project the learners create a "meme."
 Show them an example of what that means to you.
-You can provide a variety of examples of simple graphic images that portray powerful or subtle meaning.
+You can provide a variety of examples of simple graphic images that portray powerful or subtle meanings.
 These images may come from historical events like elections and protests or from art pieces.
 For example: Here's a link to visuals used by the United Farm Workers in the 1960s and 70s as they fought for worker justice with the assistance of a consumer boycott.
 And here is the iconic I Am a Man sign held by the striking sanitation workers in Memphis--the event that brought Dr. King to the city of his death.

 - Learn about visual thinking strategies here https://youtu.be/d-YVvNiAm6Q

 Elements of Design: line, color, texture, shape, symbol, space, juxtaposition, font

 - What are ways we are all alike?

 - How do you feel when you are truly heard?

 - What are ways to show others you are listening?

 Display a visual image that encourages observation and interpretation.
 Look at elements of design to communicate tone, feeling, and message.
 Give these Visual Thinking Strategy prompts and have them pair up to discuss before sharing in whole group:

 - Observe the image quietly.
 (Build up tolerance for looking carefully for a time).